2018 Bouzeron AOC, Jean-Claude Ramonet

 Bouzeron AOP, Côte Chalonaisse, Bourgogne

-Aligoté gets serious here.
-It’s not often we see this kind of intensity with this grape.
+Aligoté gets serious here, but then again this is Ramonet.
+Synonymous with beauty and effortless precision, a Burgundian leader for over a century.
+The kind of serious that demands your attention not by force of fruit or stature, but by the tone of its voice.
+Clear and resonant.
+It’s not often we see this kind of intensity with Aligoté.
 The heat of 2018 was still no match for its natural acidity, but it gave density and weight—providing a textural counterbalance.
-A well-made wine.
-Worthy of cellaring another 3-5 years, maybe longer.
+An obviously well-made wine at first sip.
+Worthy of cellaring another 8-10 years, if not much longer (tasted winter 2023).

 N Stony and saline—rock beach at low tide.
 The clean, pearly side of an oyster shell.
 If you’re looking for fruit, forget it.

-P Tightly wound from start to finish.
+P Tightly woven from start to finish.
 Searing acid.
 Surprising weight on the midpalate.
 Subtle spice on the finish with a touch of that introverted, bottle-conditioned character.
 This wine wants to be served warmer than you think.
-Let it sit in the glass a little longer before pairing it with something rich and salty.
-Think cacio e pepe with miso butter, Kizami nori and toasted sesame ;).
+Let it sit in the glass a little while before pairing it with something rich and salty.
+Think cacio e pepe with miso butter, Kizami nori and toasted sesame ;)

 $ British Columbia, private wine shops—$65